openecnu/IELTS_composing/README.md

 collaborative_composing_test
 ============================

-to test team cooperation in writing
+to test team cooperation in writing process